vinisavordelli/vinisavordelli/README.md

   - 📞 Phone: + 55(11) 98848-9449

-- 📄 You can find out about my trajectory until here in my LinkedIN: [https://www.linkedin.com/in/savordelli/](https://www.linkedin.com/in/savordelli/)
+- 📄 You can find out about my professional trajectory at my LinkedIN: [https://www.linkedin.com/in/savordelli/](https://www.linkedin.com/in/savordelli/)

 - ⚡ Fun fact:
-  Although I had no idea at the time, my first contact with programming logic happened when i was about 13, when I coded bots for a game.
+  <p align="justify">Although I had no idea at the time, my first contact with programming logic happened when i was about 13, when I coded bots for a game.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">